wzinser/Respiratory-Sound-Machine-Learning/README.md

 All code for this project was written and executed in Jupyter Notebook on Ubuntu 18.04 LTS (Virtual Machine).
 Python packages were managed with Anaconda.

 ### Data Labels

+The database that contains all of the respiratory sounds and labels can be located at: https://bhichallenge.med.auth.gr/

 Each entry in the database consists of an audio file (.wav) and a text file that labels each respiratory cycle in the following format